Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 whenever source tables are updated,
 The changes have to be reflected in the pre-cached views.

 Let’s see two ways to generate projections:
-Synchronously and Asynchronously.

 ### Synchronous Projections